 Transamerica offers the following types of universal life (UL) products:

 - Index Universal Life (IUL) – Index universal life (IUL) provides flexible premiums.
-The cash value growth is based in large part on the performance of an underlying market index such as the S&P 500.
+The cash value growth is based on the performance of a market index like the entire stock market or the S&P 500.
 However, if there is poor market performance during a given time period, principal is protected.